ngaertner/ASCOM-Switch-Waveshare-POE-ETH-Relay/README.md

 ### Software Features at a Glance

-* Full control of naming and visibility of the hardware relays and Inputs in the ASCOM driver
+* Full control of naming and visibility of the hardware relays and inputs in the ASCOM driver
 * Toggle setting to automatically flash a relay on/off (e.g. for triggering actions like the control a roll-off roof)
 * Reading of digital sensors (e.g. rain sensors, safety circuits or limit switches)
 * Different linkage types between digital inputs and relays (e.g. for safety circuits or to react on environmental conditions)